-The Backup Selections tab is where one specifies which files and folders to backup and which to exclude.
+The Backup > Selections page is where you specify which files and folders to backup and which to exclude.
 The screen capture below shows a typical view of this tab.

-At the top of the window one can select which day one is making selections for.
-Most users use the same backup selections every day, which is the default 'Everyday', however there are times when one only wants to backup certain files on certain days (for example a large database or Microsoft Exchange might only be backed up on weekends).
+At the top of the window, youf can select which day one is making selections for.
+Most users use the same backup selections every day, which is the default 'Everyday'; however, there are times when an end user only wants to backup certain files on certain days (for example a large database or Microsoft Exchange might only be backed up on weekends).

 The backup client can end up using multiple selection sets for any given day, though when you select a day/set in the user interface you are editing only that set.
 So, as an example, if the day the backup has been launched on is a Saturday, then in the user interface you will be editing just those selections unique to that day, but the engine will do the following